red-prig/fpPS4/README.md

 https://github.com/red-prig/fpps4-game-compatibility/issues

 ### Control layout
+To switch to borderless full screen mode, press Alt-Enter.

 FPPS4 support XInput-compatible gamepads natively.
 You can remap buttons by pressing Esc on keyboard during emulation.
 Anyway you can use a keyboard input.
 A Dualshock4 touchpad is emulating by mouse.